Ivan Zassoursky: Career

 In 2019 he started working on climate change problems.
 In September 2019 he published an article on Presidential Council for Civil Society and Human Rights with an elaborated proposal on the new Russian national idea that would be based on the ecological principles and love of Nature, basing it on the motto “Mother Nature is our Motherland!”, echoing traditional patriotic narrative in a green way.

-In December of 2019 at the meeting with President Vladimir Putin, Zassoursky spelled out the risk and dangers linked to climate change and voiced the necessity of technological transformation of the Russian economy based on the new national policies on climate.
+In December 2019 at the meeting with President Vladimir Putin, Zassoursky spelled out the risk and dangers linked to climate change and voiced the necessity of technological transformation of the Russian economy based on the new national policies on climate.

-In February of 2020 he presented climatescience.ru, a platform that aggregates over 77000 open access scientific articles on climate that are indexed by Web of science.
+In February 2020 he presented climatescience.ru, a platform that aggregates over 77000 open access scientific articles on climate that are indexed by Web of science.
 The portal also serves as a discussion platform for the scientific community on climate change.

 On this platform, the report of the Standing Committee on Environmental Rights of the Presidential Council for Civil Society and Human Rights of the Russian Federation was published, named “The Green Turn”.
 The full title of the report was “Climate change as a political and economic challenge: a unique opportunity for the Russian Federation to technologically transform and respect the environmental rights of its citizens”.
 The report detailed climate change impacts and risks a detailed manner by sectors of the economy and regions as elaborated by experts that prepared the report.
 The report suggests looking at the climate challenge as unique opportunity to enable technological transform of the country.
 The suggestions were well received and helped changing the position of Russia in relation to the emerging global climate change agenda.